hmunfru/fiware-sdc/doc/installation-guide.rst

 section in order to test the installation.
 This script does not insert the fiware-sdc data into the keystone, so this action has to be done manually.
 In order to complete the installation please refer to Register SDC application into keystone section.

+The SDC installation via script does not include either Chef server installation nor the Puppet installation.
+To perform these installations please refer to the corresponding sections included in this guide.

 Manual Installation  (for CentOS)
 =================================